geofflangdale/simdcsv/README.md

 - UTF validation is not covered by RFC 4180 but will surely be a necessity.
 - Numbers that appear within fields will likely need to be converted to integer or floating point values
 - The escaped text will need to be converted (in situ or in newly allocated storage) into unescaped variants
+- It should be possible to parse only some columns, without incurring much of a price for skipping the other columns.

 The initial cut of the code will be for AVX2 capable machines.
 An ARM variant will appear shortly, as will AVX512 and possible SSE versions.